 SAN JOSE, California — Together with the Downtown Streets Team and Goodwill, San Jose offers homeless people jobs.
-The jobs will concern cleaning up trash and debris at “hotspots” near freeways.
+The jobs will concern cleaning up trash and debris at “hotspots” near freeways, where pollution is high.

 Over $200,000 grant funded in the jobs by the city, according to Mayor Sam Liccardo, who announced the amount at a conference.
 The min amount for the first will be $15 per hour and over dozen people will be selected for the first unit in November.